What are the factors affecting pet insurance premiums?

 Pet owners receiving renewal notices are often puzzled and annoyed by how much their pet insurance premiums have increased, again.

-Wendy, Miniature Schnauzer pet parent
+Katherine, Miniature Schnauzer pet parent

 As any animal ages it becomes more likely to suffer an illness and so this is a primary driver of price increases year on year.
-Most, but not all, insurers work on a model where the price increases as time passes giving them scope to react to vet price increases and manage their overall risk.
+Most, but not all, insurers work on a model where the price increases as time passes giving them scope to react to vet price increases and manage their overall risk, too.

 Why do premiums increase each year whether or not you’ve made a pet insurance claim?